JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/cerebras.md

 </p>

 :::caution Remove Key
-If you want to remove your API Key from CodeGPT, click on the provider box and then click on "Disconnect".
+If you want to remove your API Key from CodeGPT, click on the provider box and "Disconnect".

 <p align="center">
       <img width="300" height="150" src="https://github.com/user-attachments/assets/eb8a35bf-ba6d-4113-b3b5-af4f8e6bedb5" />